Chart Color Schemes

 AreaSearch analysis places Barossa - Angaston well above average for employment performance across multiple indicators

-Barossa - Angaston has a skilled workforce with strong manufacturing and industrial sectors.
-The unemployment rate in June 2025 was 2.3%, lower than the Rest of SA's rate of 4.6%.
+Barossa - Angaston has a skilled workforce with strong representation in manufacturing and industrial sectors.
+As of June 2025, the unemployment rate is 2.3%, lower than the Rest of SA's rate of 4.6%.

-Employment participation was 62.3%, higher than the regional average of 54.1%.
+Workforce participation is high at 62.3%.
 Key employment areas include manufacturing, agriculture, forestry & fishing, and health care & social assistance.
-Manufacturing has a significant presence with an employment share 2.2 times the regional level.
-However, health care & social assistance has limited presence at 10.6% compared to the regional average of 13.9%.
+The area specializes in manufacturing with an employment share 2.2 times the regional level.
+However, health care & social assistance has a limited presence at 10.6% compared to the regional average of 13.9%.

-Many residents commute elsewhere for work, suggesting local employment opportunities may not fully accommodate the workforce.
-Over the past year, ending June 2025, labour force increased by 0.2%, while employment declined by 0.3%, leading to a rise in unemployment rate by 0.4 percentage points.
-In comparison, Rest of SA saw employment fall by 1.2% and unemployment rise by 1.2 percentage points.
-National employment forecasts from Jobs and Skills Australia, released May 2025, project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Barossa - Angaston's employment mix suggests local growth of approximately 4.7% over five years and 11.2% over ten years.
+Many residents commute elsewhere for work based on Census data.
+Over the past year, labour force increased by 0.2%, while employment declined by 0.3%, raising unemployment by 0.4 percentage points.
+In comparison, Rest of SA saw a 1.2% employment decline and a 1.2% rise in unemployment.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Barossa - Angaston's employment mix suggests local growth of approximately 4.7% over five years and 11.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment